Exact Thermal Eigenstates of Nonintegrable Spin Chains at Infinite Temperature

 \section{Abstract}

 The eigenstate thermalization hypothesis (ETH) plays a major role in explaining thermalization of isolated quantum many-body systems.
 However, there has been no proof of the ETH in realistic systems due to the difficulty in the theoretical treatment of thermal energy eigenstates of nonintegrable systems.
-Here, we write down analytically, for the first time, thermal eigenstates of nonintegrable spin chains.
+Here, we write down analytically thermal eigenstates of nonintegrable spin chains.
 We consider a class of theoretically tractable volume-law states, which we call entangled antipodal pair (EAP) states.
-These states are thermal, in the most strict sense that they are indistinguishable from the Gibbs state with respect to all local observables, with infinite temperature.
+These states are thermal, in the most fundamental sense that they are indistinguishable from the Gibbs state with respect to all local observables, with infinite temperature.
 We then identify Hamiltonians having the EAP state as an eigenstate and rigorously show that some of these Hamiltonians are nonintegrable.
-Furthermore, a thermal pure state at an arbitrary temperature is obtained by the imaginary time evolution of an EAP state.
+Furthermore, a thermal pure state at an arbitrary temperature is obtained by the imaginary-time evolution of an EAP state.
 Our results offer a potential avenue for providing a provable example of the ETH.

-\textit{Introduction.---} Understanding the mechanism of thermalization in quantum many-body systems has been a pivotal issue in statistical physics~\cite{DAlessio2016,Gogolin2016,Mori2018}.
+\textit{Introduction---} Understanding the mechanism of thermalization in quantum many-body systems has been a pivotal issue in statistical physics~\cite{DAlessio2016,Gogolin2016,Mori2018}.
 Notably, the eigenstate thermalization hypothesis (ETH)~\cite{Neumann1929,Deutsch1991,Srednicki1994} has served as a cornerstone in this field.
-It posits that all the energy eigenstates of quantum many-body systems exhibit thermal properties, thereby giving a plausible explanation of thermalization.
+It posits that all the energy eigenstates in the bulk of the spectrum of quantum many-body systems exhibit thermal properties, thereby giving a plausible explanation of thermalization.

 While the ETH is anticipated to hold in most nonintegrable systems, the verification of whether this hypothesis holds in realistic many-body systems relies on numerical calculations, and a theoretical verification has remained elusive~\cite{Rigol2008,Kim2014,Beugeling2014,Steinigeweg2014}.
 Thus, a significant challenge lies in theoretically addressing the nature of energy eigenstates, particularly in nonintegrable systems.
 However, it has not been clear whether thermal eigenstates of nonintegrable systems can be treated theoretically.
 This stems from the difficulty of writing down quantum states whose entanglement entropy obeys a volume law.